 The conflict over United States Supreme Court appellate jurisdiction between John Marshall and Spencer Roane did not arise spontaneously, nor did it occur within a legal vacuum.
-Indeed, Marshall's debates over federal judicial power with Patrick Henry and George Mason in the Virginia Ratifying Con-
+Indeed, Marshall's debates over federal judicial power with Patrick Henry and George Mason in the Virginia Ratifying Convention of 1788 anticipated his subsequent disagreements with Spencer Roane.

-Political, and, perhaps to some extent, economic factors help explain the divergent conceptions each jurist developed over the next thirty-three years, as Marshall became Chief Justice of the United States Supreme Court and

-Roane assumed control of Virginia's highest tribunal.
+Political, and, perhaps to some extent, economic factors help explain the divergent conceptions each jurist developed over the next thirty-three years, as Marshall became Chief Justice of the United States Supreme Court and Roane assumed control of Virginia's highest tribunal.
 And while their dispute at times involved complex and often abstract principles of law, it also revealed the powerful personalities of two men from Virginia, each of whom used his judicial position to preserve distinct notions of law and government.